Kaktushose/jda-commands/wiki/docs/interactions/reply.md

         ![Cookie Clicker](../assets/cookie-clicker.gif)

 ### Foreign Components
-You can attach components that were defined in a different class by using the <com.github.kaktushose.jda.commands.dispatching.reply.Component#enabled(java.lang.Class,java.lang.String, Entry...)>
+You can attach components that were defined in a different class by using the <Component#enabled(java.lang.Class,java.lang.String, Entry...)>
 class again.
 In addition to the method name, you must also pass the class reference in that case.

 !!! example